 Simpson is one of the cheapest brands around when it comes to clothes dryers, but it’s also deemed good value for money.
-This Simpson 4.5kg vented dryer (SDV457HQWA) has a recommended retail price of $499, so it’s a mere $20 cheaper than usual, but that’s still a great deal considering it has everything you need.
+This Simpson 6.5kg vented dryer (SDV656HQWA) has a recommended retail price of $699, so it’s $130 cheaper than usual, but that’s still a great deal considering it has everything you need.
 It does offer a straightforward design without any nonsense including, a stainless steel drum, a child safety lock door and a simple rotary dial control that allows you to select the drying time and start the cycle.
 It’s boasted for its reverse tumbling action– where the drum alternates between spinning clockwise, and anti-clockwise, to reduce the chances of clothes tangling.
 It features a delicates cycle with a lower temperature setting, which is claimed to ensure that delicates are dried gently and effectively.
 The ‘Auto Cool Down’ setting is part of the final drying cycle and is stated to help reduce creasing.

-For something a little bigger, you might like to consider this 6kg vented dryer (EDV605HQWA) from Electrolux ($649 RRP).
+For something a little bigger, you might like to consider this 8kg condenser dryer (EDC804BEWA) from Electrolux ($1,199 RRP).
 Its low cost also means a low two-star energy efficiency rating, likely to add around $85 to your electricity bill each year.
 Nevertheless, it features all the important functions to get the job done.

 This model is equipped with a delay start function as well as several drying programs including a delicate, anti-crease and quick dry cycle.
 It’s also boasted for the ‘Sensor Dry’ program to gently and precisely dry your clothes then stop the drying cycle once the contents are dry.
-Its Fast 40 cycle is stated to dry small loads in 40 minutes.
 Being the parent company of Simpson, Electrolux clothes dryers feature the same reverse tumbling system to prevent clothes from tangling.
-For safety, it has a child lock and can be wall mounted to save on space.
+For safety, it has a child lock.

 One of its flashy features is the ActiveAir Technology which reuses hot air throughout the cycle, the AutoDry system, which automatically stops the drying cycle once your clothes are dry and the SuperQuick 40 function which can dry a small load in under 40 minutes.
 It also has an extra-gentle drum structure to help keep your clothes from being damaged during the cycle.